-The District currently faces several challenges including investment in infrastructure, drought impacts, and pension and retiree healthcare costs.
+The District currently faces several challenges including investment in infrastructure, drought and related unfunded legislative mandates, and pension and retiree healthcare costs.

 Investment in Infrastructure - Aging infrastructure continues to be a significant challenge for the District.
 Most of this aging infrastructure requires substantial investment in both the short- and long-term.
 The District currently has the reserves to address the immediate replacement and improvement projects.
 Still, it is looking at alternative funding sources such as grants, loans, and revenue bond funding.